Self-Employed Mortgages Without Accounts

 FAQs

 You will need to have a bank account to get a mortgage.
-Your lender will want to see your recent bank statements to verify your income and other financial commitments to make sure you can afford your mortgage.
+Your lender will want to see your recent bank statements to verify your income and other financial commitments to ensure you can afford your mortgage.
 They will also need you to have a bank account so that they can collect your monthly repayments.

 Ask a quick question